freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/09-information-security/information-security-projects/anonymous-message-board.md

 };
 ```

-No se permite DNS prefetching.
+Do not allow DNS prefetching.

 ```js
 async (getUserInput) => {